tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students back to class.
-Today's class will introduce a few new concepts but will also help put everything together that we've learned in this unit.
-We'll work with spaCy, another useful tool for general-purpose natural language processing (NLP), and go through a few activities that make use of this tool and others from this unit.
+Today's class will introduce a few new concepts but will also help put everything together that we have learned in this unit.
+We will work with spaCy, another useful tool for general-purpose natural language processing (NLP), and go through a few activities that make use of this tool and others from this unit.
 The activities today should be rewarding and fun, and students are encouraged to think about out-of-the-box approaches to meet the requirements.
 Pause for questions about either the homework or previous lessons, then open the slides and continue to the introduction on spaCy.

 ---